College Transitions: Is the Honeymoon Over?

 Sending your son or daughter off to college can be one of the most exciting, and heart-wrenching, experiences a parent can have.
 Exciting in that a whole new world is opening up to your blossoming adult.
 Heart-wrenching in watching your child at times struggle with transitioning to this new world.

-By the time classes start in September, it is likely you and your kid have been on a non-stop high ever since she or he ripped open the envelope containing their acceptance letter.
+By the time classes started in September, it is likely you and your kid had been on a non-stop high ever since she or he ripped open the envelope containing their acceptance letter.
 The excitement continued through attending orientation, registering for classes, shopping for supplies and moving to campus.

-Now it’s mid-September and I am just wondering…..how’s everybody doing?
+Now it’s the beginning of October and I am just wondering…..how’s everybody doing?
 Is the college experience everything your son or daughter dreamed it would be?
 Or, is the honeymoon over?

 Maybe your daughter didn’t get all of the classes she wanted - and the classes she has are not going well.
 Perhaps your son has had difficulty meeting new people.
 Has your future doctor just failed their first bio quiz?
 Maybe things are a bit too wild (or too quiet?) in the residence hall.
 Did the parking office run out of permits just before your kid walked through the door?
 Or perhaps your son or daughter is struggling with illness or fatigue.